Objective Momentum Barriers in Wall Turbulence

+As further illustration in the Appendix, we compare perfect barriers to the diffusive momentum transport and perfect barriers to the total momentum transport for an exact Navier-Stokes solution, the time-dependent ABC flow.
+Due to the dominance of the strongly compressible pressure gradient vector field, the barrier surfaces to total momentum transport accumulate on each other and spiral into fixed points.
+These characteristically dissipative surfaces are notably dissimilar to the coherent structures seen in tracer experiments and hence would be inconsistent with the view put forward by \citet{Westerweel2009} on the relation between barriers of tracer transport and those of momentum transport.

-By construction, any 2D structurally stable invariant manifold $\mathcal{M}(t)$ of the barrier equation (\ref{eq:instant barrier}) represents a perfect and robust instantaneous barrier to the diffusive transport of linear momentum.
-If $\mathbf{v}$ is incompressible, then the barrier equation (\ref{eq:instant barrier}) is an incompressible, steady dynamical system, given that the time $t$ only plays the role of a parameter and the right-hand side of (\ref{eq:instant barrier}) has no explicit dependence on the barrier time $s$.
+By construction, any 2D structurally stable invariant manifold $\mathcal{M}(t)$ of the barrier equation (\ref{eq:instant barrier}) represents an exact and dynamically robust instantaneous barrier to the diffusive transport of linear momentum.
+If $\mathbf{v}$ is incompressible, then the barrier equation (\ref{eq:instant barrier}) is an incompressible, steady dynamical system, given that the time $t$ only plays the role of a parameter (which temporal frame to investigate) and the right-hand side of (\ref{eq:instant barrier}) has no explicit dependence on the barrier time $s$.
 Therefore, as is well known from chaotic advection studies of 3D, steady, incompressible flows, structurally stable 2D invariant manifolds of (\ref{eq:instant barrier}) are stable manifolds, unstable manifolds and invariant tori.
 We note that \citet{Haller2020} also extends the barrier equation (\ref{eq:instant barrier}) to cover material transport barriers over a finite time interval, but here we will focus on instantaneous momentum barriers.
 Both the instantaneous and the material barrier equations are objective.

 Invariant manifolds (or distinguished stream surfaces) of the barrier equation (\ref{eq:instant barrier}) can only be determined numerically and hence will be approximate.
-In order to evaluate the accuracy of our computations and compare the momentum-blocking ability of the computed barriers to those obtained from broadly used vortex and UMZ identification procedures, we will use the surface-area-normalized geometric momentum flux across a surface $\mathcal{M}_{0}$,
+We provide two different methods to numerically approximate these barriers with different orders of computational burden.
+In order to evaluate the accuracy of our computations and compare the momentum-blocking ability of the computed barriers to nearby features obtained from common vortex and UMZ identification procedures, we will use the surface-area-normalized geometric momentum flux across a surface $\mathcal{M}(t)$,